First, some caveats:

 - I’m acutely aware that this is not a worse-case scenario.
 Things could have gone way better; things could have gone way worse.

 - The medical staff is not to blame.
 Everyone did their best work and honored my wishes every step of the way.
-(My obstetrician is truly phenomenal and I’m so thankful the Lord allowed her to be the one caring for us that day.)
 In fact, they all went above and beyond and had they not been so attentive, the ending of this story could have been tragically different.

 - Not all C-sections are urgent or emergent.

-- We are BEYOND grateful everything turned out well.
+- We are without-question BEYOND grateful everything turned out well.
 We are healthy, and we got to leave the hospital with our baby.
 All of that is a grace.
-I would go through this or anything else for any of my kids.
-They are worth every struggle or pain or difficulty.
+I know not everyone has a happy ending.

 - Brushing past a mother’s hard birth story because “at least the baby is okay” might be well-meaning, but it does not honor the mother’s experience at all.
 It does not give her the space to wrap her head around what actually happened, or deal with the full spectrum of her feelings about her birth.